 (A) The Firm is not obligated to represent the Client in any matter unless the Firm expressly agrees to do so in writing.

 (B) The Firm's representation does not include rendering tax advice or the preparation of any IRS filings, or federal or state tax returns of any sort.
-The Client acknowledges that the Client must seek such advice from a tax professional or other financial advisor.
+The Client acknowledges that the Client must seek such advice from a tax professional or other financial advisor for all such matters.
 The Firm may provide some basic tax information during the course of representation, but such information is not legal advice.
 Only a qualified accountant or other financial professional can render legal advice regarding tax matters.

 (C) The Firm's representation does not include valuation of assets, nor does the Firm claim to have expertise in this area.
 The Firm will advise the Client as necessary or desirable to retain appropriate experts, such as accountants, financial advisors, or real estate or business appraisers, to assist in this regard.
 The Firm does not automatically search titles, determine the validity of income and expense figures supplied by others, or attempt to verify other underlying data.
 If there are questions in the Client's mind concerning any of these issues, the Client should discuss them with the Firm and authorize the Firm to retain appropriate experts to provide assistance.